LeeJoonJie/task-manager/UserGuide.md

 :memo: The search feature finds tasks which contain the specified search string, not just exact matches, and it is not case-sensitive.
 :memo: The search feature can be used together with the sort feature to achieve more specific results.
-:memo: When searching for Deadline dates, you can use '-', '/' or ' ' as separators eg. searching for'02-02-2021', '02/02/2021' and '02 02 2021' will all give the same results.
+:memo: When searching for Deadline , you can use '-', '/' or ' ' as date separators eg. searching for'02-02-2021', '02/02/2021' and '02 02 2021' will all give the same results.

 **Examples:**